 We devised a plan and created how-to guides to enable more than 100 volunteers to donate books to homeless children during the pandemic.
 Donated more than 150 books.
 NCL LA also helped us individually wrap books to be given away as Christmas gifts to children who have never owned a book.

 We train Girl Scout troops to do no contact book drives.
 Troops can use book drives as Take Action projects.
-This is a funny throwback image from when I was a young Girl Scout.

 We trained Boy Scout troops to do no contact book drives.
 Boy Scout Troops have collected more than 3000 books for Bookworm Global.